THP: 3-year-old injured after being possibly hit by truck

 At approximately 2:30 p.m., the Sevier County Sheriff’s Office responded to a call saying that a child had been possibly struck by a vehicle on Zion Hill Road.

-Once there, investigators found the child lying in a roadside ditch with a laceration on the back of his head.
-The child was then transported to the hospital, where he was treated, officials said.
+Once there, investigators found the child lying in a roadside ditch with a laceration on the back of their head.
+The child was then transported to the hospital and treated, officials said.

 Based on testimony by a witness and the child, investigators learned that a vehicle had possibly struck the child and drove away.
 A possible description given to officials by the witness described a silver pickup truck.